 When you think of Maine, what comes to mind?
 Do you picture creamy clam chowder and fresh lobster?
 What about majestic windjammers?
-For many, it’s Maine’s historic lighthouses that bring back memories.
-There are more than 60 beacons in the Lighthouse State, and each has a unique story to tell!
+For many, it’s Maine’s historic lighthouses.
+You can find more than 60 beacons in the Lighthouse State, and each has a unique story to tell.
 Whether accessible on land or best seen by boat, we know which Maine lighthouses are worth the trip.
-Here are some of our favorites.
+Here are some of our favorites nearby.

-One of the most popular Maine lighthouses is Pemaquid Point in Bristol.
+One of the most popular Maine lighthouses is Pemaquid Point in Bristol, an easy drive from our inn.
 This landmark is listed on the National Register of Historic Places and is the most photographed lighthouse in the state.
-A $2 admission ticket grants you access to the lighthouse as well as the Fisherman’s Museum.
+A $3 admission ticket grants you access to the lighthouse as well as the Fisherman’s Museum.
 You can climb the tower, snap a few photos, and learn about local maritime history.
-Don’t forget to visit the Pemaquid Art Gallery!
+Don’t forget to visit the Pemaquid Art Gallery, too.

 Local Tip: We recommend stopping by Pemaquid Beach while you’re in the area.
 It’s one of the cleanest beaches on the coast of Maine and boasts white sugar sand and beautiful clear water.

 When it’s time to book your lodging in Maine, look no further than the Topside Inn.
-Our bed and breakfast in Boothbay Harbor has everything you need for a memorable stay, including comfortable guest rooms, fine amenities, and a delicious three-course breakfast each morning.
-We even offer a fabulous Schooner Sail special where you can admire Maine’s beautiful lighthouses up close!
-We can’t wait to hear about your experience.
+Our bed and breakfast in Boothbay Harbor has everything you need for a memorable stay, including comfortable guest rooms, top-notch amenities, and a delicious three-course breakfast each morning.
+We even offer a Schooner Sail special where you can admire Maine’s beautiful lighthouses up close.